 - Keep a good credit score

-- Don’t miss any insurance payments or cancel your policy without notice
+- Don’t miss any premium payments or cancel your policy without notice

-High-risk drivers will often not be able to find car insurance.
+High-risk drivers will often not be able to find anyone willing to cover them.
 And when they do, it isn’t cheap.
-This is because they’re at a higher risk of costing insurers money.
-If you’re high-risk, you’ll likely need to turn toward high-risk insurance or non-standard coverage, which is far more expensive than regular coverage.
+This is because they’re at a higher risk of costing providers money.
+If this describes your current situation, you’ll likely need to turn toward a high-risk or non-standard insurer, which is very expensive.
 Being high-risk will make it almost impossible to buy insurance if you’re low-income.

 - Marital status